Polymer/polymer-cli/src/init/application/templates/README.md

 $ polymer build
 ```

-This will create a `build/` folder with `bundled/` and `unbundled/` sub-folders
+This will create a `build/` folder containing a bundled (Vulcanized) build
-containing a bundled (Vulcanized) and unbundled builds, both run through HTML,
+(or an unbundled build when the --unbundled option is specified), run through
-CSS, and JS optimizers.
+HTML, CSS, and JS optimizers.

 You can serve the built versions by giving `polymer serve` a folder to serve
 from:

 ```
-$ polymer serve build/bundled
+$ polymer serve build
 ```

 ## Running Tests